 Profile of Alexandra Tyers

-General Research Theme:
+General Research Theme & Interests:

 The majority of the cichlid fish species found in the East African Rift Valley belong to the haplochromini tribe.
-These fish are found in many of the river systems throughout East Africa, but it is due to their rapid adaptive radiation and explosive speciation within the Great Lakes, particularly Malawi and Victoria, that has lead to their frequent use as a model system in evolutionary biology.
+These fish are found in many of the river systems throughout East Africa, but it is due to their rapid adaptive radiation and explosive speciation within the Great Lakes, particularly Malawi and Victoria, that has led to their frequent use as a model system in evolutionary biology.
 Among the hundreds of endemic species found within each lake there are eco-morphological and behavioural adaptations to suit all habitats and available food sources.
 Many closely related cichlid species are reproductively isolated by mate choice and territorial males tend to be more aggressive to similar-coloured males, facilitating coexistence of divergent colour morphs or species.
 The beautiful diversity of colour within and among sympatric species and geographic populations makes these not only a very useful, but also very charismatic, group of organisms with which to test theories of vertebrate evolution and speciation

 Individual differences in female mate preference